Jellyfish-Insights/andromeda/docs/docker_container.md

 mkdir andromeda-config && cd andromeda-config && mkdir adwords facebook facebook/adaccount facebook/page instagram youtube && cd ..
 ```

-In sequence, copy the credential files from each social media to their respective directories inside the `andromeda-config' folder.
+In sequence, copy the credential files from each social media to their respective directories inside the `andromeda-config` folder.
 For instance, if you have all the credentials from the social media that Andromeda supports and you are not using multi-accounts, your folder structure should be the following:

 ```
 andromeda-config